Dentist Who Shot Lion Now Hunted on Yelp, Google

 But not every rate-your-doctor website merits monitoring because they don’t show up prominently in search engines.
 Further, most doctors get at most only two or three reviews a month.
 So it doesn’t really take much effort to keep up with what patients are saying about you online.

 Quite a few companies sell monitoring software that reports a review every time a doctor’s or practice’s name appears in it.
 I usually recommend taking a pass on such products.
 For most provider groups, the software is usually overkill.

-Only a handful of rate-your-doctor websites attract enough visits to matter, as you can see in the table to the right.
+Only a handful of rate-your-doctor websites attract enough visits to matter, as you can see from a sample list below.
 These are the sites worth keeping tabs on, and you need only register with those in order to get updates from them.

 3. Claim your online identity